SQweb-team/Multipass-SDK-PHP/README.md

 ### Manually

 1. Download [the latest release](https://github.com/SQweb-team/SQweb-SDK-PHP/releases) of the SDK and unzip it in a folder named `sqweb` in your project root.
-2. Create a file named `sqweb_config.php` at the root of your project.
+2. Create a file named `sqweb.config` at the root of your project.
 This file should be one level up from the sqweb folder you just created, i.e. :

     ```text
     |–- sqweb/
     |   |-- src/
     |   |   |-- init.php
     |   |   |-- SQweb.php
-    |-- sqweb_config.php
+    |-- sqweb.config
     ```

-3. In `sqweb_config.php`, paste the following configuration:
+3. In `sqweb.config`, paste the following configuration:

-    ```php
+    ```text
     SQW_ID_SITE=YOUR_WEBSITE_ID
     SQW_SITENAME=YOUR_WEBSITE_NAME
     ```